WebArtisan254/autospeed/README.md

 ## Purpose

 AutoSpeed is intended as a personal portfolio and blogging website for technology.
+Users can create, view, edit, and delete entries.

 ---

 ## Features

-- Flask application factory (`create_app`)
+- Production built
-- Modular blueprint structure (`main` blueprint)
+- Flask application factory
-- Bootstrap 5 integration via Flask-Bootstrap5
+- Modular blueprint structure
-- Template inheritance with `base.html.`
+- Template inheritance
 - Clean project layout for scalability

 ---